MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 in the name of the repository in this box.
 I'm gonna use `simplebank`.
 Note that we must follow naming convention.
 You can also config the `Tag immutability`.
-If enabled then it will prevent image tags from being overwritten by subsequent imag pushes using the same tag.
+If enabled then it will prevent image tags from being overwritten by subsequent image pushes using the same tag.
 I will leave it as disabled by default.

 ![](../images/part27/5.png)